 Pupils who are identified as having significant difficulties with reading, writing, motor skills and visual difficulties and whose cognitive abilities indicate that these difficulties are causing them to underperform, may be entitled to exam access arrangements.
 The Special Educational Need Co-ordinater (SENCO) will arrange for an assessment to be completed to request this further support.

+Inclusion Passports (IPs) are a 1 page document outlining a student's special educational need and suggests strategies for staff to implement when working with the student.
 All our IPs are held in the Student Support area of the internal intranet and are fully accessible to all staff.
 Each IP includes a section for aims, strategies and outcomes.
 IPs are held for students that are on student support status and statement/EHCP, on the Student Support Register.
 IPs are regularly reviewed with students and copies are sent to parents.

 This is an overview of the wide range of support we have in place currently; however we constantly monitor the type of support a student or group of students may need and respond accordingly.
 The department has an ethos of a “can do” approach and we are very proud of the efforts we make to include all students in their learning.
 We feel strongly that to succeed in education students need to be fully included because: